-- •Hospital-provided physician or provider services - Semi-private room and board (or private if if medically necessary as certified by attending) - General nursing care - Special duty nursing when medically necessary - ICU and services - Patient meals and special diets - Operating, recovery, and other treatment rooms - Anesthesia and administration (facility technical component) - Surgical dressings, trays, casts, splints - Drugs, medications, and biologicals - Blood or blood products that are not provided free-of-charge to the patient and their administration - X-rays, imaging, and other radiological tests (facility technical component) - Laboratory and pathology services (facility technical component) - Machine diagnostic tests (EEGs, EKGs, etc.) - Oxygen services and inhalation therapy - Radiation and chemotherapy - Access to DSHS-designated Level III perinatal centers or hospitals meeting equivalent levels of care - In-network or out-of-network facility and physician services for a mother and her newborn(s) for a minimum of 48 hours following an uncomplicated vaginal delivery and 96 hours following an uncomplicated delivery by caesarian section. - Hospital, physician and related medical services, such as anesthesia, associated with dental care. - Inpatient services associated with
+Inpatient General Acute and Inpatient Rehabilitation Hospital Services• Requires authorization for non-emergency care and care following stabilization of an emergency condition.
+Applicable level of inpatient copay applies.
+Services include: Hospital-provided physician or provider services Semi-private room and board (or private if if medically necessary as certified by attending) General nursing care Special duty nursing when medically necessary ICU and services Patient meals and special diets Operating, recovery, and other treatment rooms Anesthesia and administration (facility technical component) Surgical free-of-charge to the patient and their administration Machine diagnostic tests (EEGs, EKGs, etc.) Oxygen services and inhalation therapy Access to DSHS-designated Level III perinatal centers or hospitals meeting equivalent levels of care In-network or out-of-network facility and physician services for a mother and her newborn(s) for a minimum of 48 hours following an uncomplicated vaginal delivery and 96 hours following an uncomplicated vaginal delivery by caesarian section.
+Hospital, physician and related medical services, such as anesthesia, associated with dental care.
+Inpatient services associated with (a) miscarriage or (b) a non-viable pregnancy or a fetus that expired in utero.)
+Inpatient services r a